 Each db update could trigger the same kind of change in the filesystem representation, but it is a brittle method: Either everything should be exported over and over again, guaranteeing a consistent export, either we risk inconsistencies when someone decided to change file contents.

-#5 Updated by Doug Weimer almost 7 years ago
+#5 Updated by Doug Weimer over 9 years ago

 Has anyone started working on implementing one of these methods?
 I'm interested in finding a way to get foreman information into a version control system and have some time to work on the problem.
 My initial thought is something similar to a post commit hook where a script is called when a change is made.
 That would give a lot of flexibility in implementing different versioning backends.
 The downside would be that it could be difficult to handle rollback and provide version history through the web UI.